Anjum799/Aadhar_card/README.md

  1. User form to enter personal Aadhaar details.
  2. Generates a Full Aadhaar Card.
  3. Generates a Short Aadhaar Card.
- 4. Displays and saves the generated
+ 4. Displays and saves the generated Aadhaar